CostingGeek/sap-mcp/README.md

 Give me the last 10 sales orders
 What is the average amount of the last 5 sales orders
 ```
-This is of course limited at this point, but extensions to this proof-of-concept should support more complex interations,
+This is of course limited at this point, but extensions to this proof-of-concept should support more complex interactions,
 like getting the last sales orders for a given customer.